 BROOKE AND CAROL PEIRCE CENTER FOR UNDERGRADUATE RESEARCH IN SPECIAL COLLECTIONS FELLOWSHIPS are awarded for original research using Special Collections & Archives at the Goucher College Library.

-Peirce Fellowships award undergraduates the opportunity to conduct significant original research that they would otherwise be unable to conduct using resources from the Special Collections & Archives at Goucher College.
+Peirce Fellowships grant undergraduates the opportunity to conduct significant original research that they would otherwise be unable to conduct using resources from the Special Collections & Archives at Goucher College.
 Each fellowship will result in a tangible product, such as a research paper, website, short story, documentary, finding aid, or artwork.

 Fellows are selected each semester on a competitive basis and are awarded stipends up to $1,500.

 To apply: Brooke and Carol Peirce shared a deep love of the humanities and the arts.
 They sought to bring literature, history, drama, and poetry alive to their students and to deepen their creative and curious minds.
 In this spirit, please submit a one- to two-page proposal along with an application form.
-To print the application, click here.
+To download and print the application, click here.
 Be sure to include what sparked your interest and led you to apply, as well as, your intended end product, any anticipated expenses, and previous research experience.
 Fellows are required to select a faculty sponsor.